smg-automotive/api-client-pkg/README.md

 ### Error handling

 The promise is rejected if any error occurs on API level.
-You can use promise chaining or `try/catch` to add any error handling.
+You can use promise chaining or `try/catch` to add error handling.

 ````typescript